DaveWM/dave-martin-blog/content/posts/critique-of-pure-hooks.md

 As well as the similarity, it's interesting to note that the AngularJS code is shorter and more straightforward.
 The `ng-click` handler has a more natural and JS-like syntax than the `onClick` handler in React.
 It's also easier to test, because you can more easily mock the injected `$scope` than the global `useState`.

 Going beyond this toy example, AngularJS provided many tools and conveniences that React does not.
 AngularJS gave you dependency injection, which is completely missing from React.
 AngularJS also gave you 2-way binding (including with child components), a way of managing services and factories, and even an event bus in the form of `$emit`.
 These all helped you constrain the complexity inherent in using local state and side effects.
-It's also interesting to note that using multiple chained `$scope.$watch`s was always deemed an antipattern - a pattern which hooks encourage.

-To be clear, I'm not advocating that Google resurrect AngularJS.
+To be clear I'm not advocating that Google resurrect AngularJS, or that it's better than React.
 I'm just pointing out how much "modern" React resembles it.
 However, it seems to be missing several critical features that AngularJS provided.
 Why are these features missing?
 How have we gone _backwards_, in many ways, in the 10+ years since AngularJS was first released?

 ## The Big Problem